-11. (a) It shall be lawful for the Governing Honorary Body, at Stated General Meetings, by the votes of not Fellows less than two-thirds of those present to elect and distinguished persons to Honorary Fellowships within the Emeritus College.
+11. (a) It shall be lawful for the Governing Body, at Stated General Meetings, by the votes of not less than two-thirds of those present to elect distinguished persons to Honorary

+Fellowships within the College.
 Persons so elected shall be termed Honorary Fellows.

+(b) It shall be lawful for the Governing Body, by the votes of not less than two-thirds of those present and voting, to elect to Emeritus Fellowships within the College persons who have held the Presidency of the College or have been Professorial Fellows, Official Fellows, Fellows by Special Election or Supernumerary Fellows.
+Persons so elected shall be termed Emeritus Fellows.

+(c) Honorary Fellows and Emeritus Fellows shall not be entitled to vote on any occasion as Fellows, but shall be entitled to enjoy such privileges and advantages as the Governing Body shall from time to time determine.

+(d) The conditions of eligibility to Honorary Fellowships and the conditions of eligibility to Emeritus Fellowships may be determined by the Governing Body from time to time.

+(e) The conditions of tenure of Honorary Fellowships and Emeritus Fellowships and the mode of election thereto may also be determined by the Governing Body from time to time.

+(f) Honorary Fellows and Emeritus Fellows shall not be counted among the Fellows of the College for the purposes of any provisions relating to the Fellows generally made in any Statute or By-law of the College or Resolution of the Governing Body.

+Other Fellows

-- (b) It shall be lawful for the Governing Body, by the votes of not less than two-thirds of those present and voting, to elect to Emeritus Fellowships within the College persons who have held the Presidency of the College or have been Professorial Fellows, Official Fellows, Fellows by Special Election or Supernumerary Fellows.
-Persons so elected shall be termed Emeritus Fellows. - (c) Honorary Fellows, and those Emeritus Fellows who may be elected after 1st October 1973, shall not be entitled to vote on any occasion as Fellows, but shall be entitled to enjoy such privileges and advantages as the Governing Body shall from time to time determine. - (d) The conditions of eligibility to Honorary Fellowships and the conditions of eligibility to Emeritus Fellowships may be determined by the Governing Body from time to time. - (e) The conditions of tenure of Honorary Fellowships and Emeritus Fellowships and the mode of election thereto may also be determined by the Governing Body from time to time. - (f) Honorary Fellows and those Emeritus Fellows elected after 1st October 1973 shall not be counted among the Fellows of the College for the purposes of any provisions relating to the Fellows generally made in any Statute or By-law of the College or Resolution of the Governing Body. - (g) Emeritus Fellows elected before 1st October 1973 shall hold their Fellowships on such terms and conditions and shall enjoy such rights and privileges as were provided by the Statutes of the College in force on 30th September 1972, or may be provided by Resolutions of the Governing Body passed from time to time for this purpose.
+12. It shall be lawful for the Governing Body to make By-Laws which designate other classes of Fellows.
+Fellows in any such classes shall not be entitled to vote on any occasion as Fellows, and shall not be counted among the Fellows of the College for the purposes of any provisions relating to the Fellows generally made in any Statute or By-law of the College or Resolution of the Governing Body.
+They shall be entitled to enjoy such privileges and advantages as the Governing Body shall from time to time determine.